jalioto/projects/README.md

 A modern, professional tic-tac-toe game with three exciting themes (Animals 🐱🐶, Space 🚀👽, Cartoon 🤖🦄) and animated background effects.
 Features score tracking across multiple games, player-specific cell colors (blue for Player 1, green for Player 2), and glassmorphism design with floating geometric shapes.

 Built with pure HTML, CSS, and JavaScript using modern web technologies including backdrop blur effects, CSS animations, and responsive design.
 Perfect for all ages with tournament-style gameplay, smooth hover animations, and professional gaming aesthetics.
 Can be played directly in browser or via included Python Flask server on port 8004.

+### Game-side_scroller_one_punch_man
+An epic 2D side-scrolling action game based on the popular anime "One Punch Man" where you play as Saitama, the hero who defeats any enemy with just one punch!
+Features authentic character sprites, multiple city backgrounds, and spectacular boss battles.

+**Key Features:**
+- **Authentic Sprites**: Saitama with walking and punching animations using official character images
+- **5 Epic Bosses**: Lord Boros, Crablante, Deep Sea King, Volcano Lord, and Meteor with unique visual effects
+- **6 City Backgrounds**: Choose from Metro City, Neo Tokyo, Cyber City, Sky City, Future City, or Hero City
+- **Distance Options**: Short (500m), Medium (1500m), or Long (3000m) gameplay sessions
+- **Dynamic Obstacles**: Walls to punch through or jump over, plus decorative ramps
+- **Spectacular Effects**: Flying enemies, particle explosions, lava effects, meteor trails, and screen shake
+- **Audio System**: Background music, punch sounds, and explosion effects
+- **One Punch Mechanics**: True to the anime - everything dies in one hit with dramatic health bar depletion

+Built with HTML5 Canvas and JavaScript featuring smooth 60fps gameplay, responsive controls (mouse click, F key, or spacebar), and anime-inspired visual design.
+Captures the humor and power fantasy of One Punch Man with satisfying combat and spectacular boss encounters.

 ### bedtime-stories
 An AI-powered story generator that creates age-appropriate illustrated stories using Amazon Bedrock's Claude and Nova Canvas models with immersive full-screen reading experience.